ellmetha/django-machina/docs/contributing.rst

     $ py.test

-Code coverage should not decrease with pull request!
+Code coverage should not decrease with pull requests!
 You can easily get the code coverage of the project using the following command:

 .. code-block:: bash